CSUF-CPSC411/Volunteer/README.md

 Create an application that collects volunteer information and adds it to a list of volunteers.

 ## Requirements
-1. Use data binding to retrieve values from view elements (e.g., volunteer name) and manipulate view elements (e.g., OnClickListeners).a
+1. Use data binding to retrieve values from view elements (e.g., volunteer name) and manipulate view elements (e.g., OnClickListeners).
 1. Use a RecyclerView to display the list of volunteers.

 ## Instructions